daniruiz/flat-remix/README.md

 If you want to install it manually:

      Download and uncompress the zip file.
-     Move "Flat Remix" folder to ".icons" in your home directory.
+     Move "Flat Remix" folder to ".themes" in your home directory.
-     Select "Flat Remix" as icon theme in your tweak tools application.
+     Select "Flat Remix" as shell theme in your tweak tools application.

 If you prefer to use the terminal:

      cd /tmp
      git clone https://github.com/daniruiz/Flat-Remix
-     mkdir -p ~/.icons
+     mkdir -p ~/.themes
-     mv "Flat-Remix/Flat Remix" ~/.icons
+     mv "Flat-Remix-GNOME-theme/Flat Remix" ~/.themes

 ##Donate